nousr/koi/README.md

 This plug-in serves as a working example of how new A.I. models like Stable Diffusion can lower the barrier of entry to art so that anyone can enjoy making their dreams a reality!

 Because this is an open source project I encourage you to try it out, break things, and come back with suggestions!

+## Getting Started 🏁

+The easiest way to get started is to follow the plug-in installation process for krita.
+Then use the google colab backend server *(button at the top of this readme)*!
+This should give you a good introduction to the setup process and get you up and running fast!

+---

 ## Installation 🔨